NicoJanE/NicoJanE/README.md

 # About
-Hi, I’m Nico Jan a Software developer in the Netherlands.
-I’m interested in general development, C/C++, Win API, C#, Python, Javascript, TypeScript and other computer languages and tools.
-I’m looking to collaborate on Open source.
+Hi, I’m Nico Jan, a software developer based in the Netherlands.
+I’m passionate about general software development and enjoy working with languages and tools such as C/C++, Win32 API, C#, Python, JavaScript, TypeScript, and more.
+I'm always open to collaboration, especially on open-source projects.

 <br><br>

-## My projects
+## My Projects
-Currently I work on and/or use the following projects.
+I'm currently working on and using the following projects:

 1. DTS ➡️ Docker Template Stacks (Docker) <br>
-  Different Docker containers for development, test and experimenting purpose.
-The following page contains the list of available Docker language stacks.
+A collection of Docker containers designed for development, testing, and experimentation.

    * [DTS Home](https://nicojane.github.io/Docker-Template-Stacks-Home/)

 2. WSL Containers <br>
-   Specific WSL containers for Windows development
+   Tailored WSL containers for development on Windows.

    * [WSL Home](https://nicojane.github.io/WSL-Template-Stacks-Home/)